mrsmyl/UltimateFailPack/Overachiever/readme.txt

 ==========

 The change log lists changes of particular note to users, not every change made.

+v0.69
+- Fixed an issue where critters that were reclassified as wild pets wouldn't trigger achievement reminders.
+- "Turkey Lurkey": Fixed an issue where the proper tooltip reminder wouldn't be displayed in some cases.

 v0.68
 - Tabs module: Improved performance when switching tabs and scrolling through achievement lists.